Mathijs-Bakker/Zenject-Hero/README.md

 # Zenject H.E.R.O.
 (WIP)
-## A Unity3D game using a dependency injection framework.
+## Unity3D project using a dependency injection framework.
+Example game with Zenject 7, DiContainer, Installers, Factories, MemoryPools, Signals, etc.

 Remember H.E.R.O.?
 An ancient 8 bit game by Activision made famous on the Atari 2600.
 Watch on YouTube.
 Because of the 'simple'game mechanics I chose to recreate this game while learning Zenject.

 ![](https://i.imgur.com/ABdBN3A.gif)